 Caller: Hello Mother, it’s Henry.
 I’m calling LONG DISTANCE.
 Muriel had a baby.
 In fact, she’s had three babies since we last talked.
 I hope you received my letters.
 Everybody is fine.
 Gotta go.
 Call me when somebody dies.

-People who travelled often had codes set up to avoid paying for a long distance phone call, because those were trusting times and savvy (cheap) people often misused that trust.
+People who traveled often had codes set up to avoid paying for a long distance phone call because those were trusting times and savvy (cheap) people often misused that trust.
 Let’s say your name was John Miller.
 So if John traveled out of town and wanted to call home to let Mary Miller know he arrived safely, he dialed 0 from a pay phone, said he wanted to call Mary Miller collect, and gave his code name of Johann Sebastian Milleresky.
 When the operator asked Mary if she would accept the call, she’d say no, and that would be that.
 She knew John was safe, she saved twelve dollars, and Bell Telephone was none the wiser.
 People were shifty back then, but this is how it was because expensive long distance phone calls were made as often as transatlantic ocean voyages.

 Phone calls of any kind were made over a black, rotary phone that weighed as much as an outboard motor.
 There were no other options.
 The phone was in the kitchen or maybe on a table in the hallway.
 There was only one phone in the entire house, so it was important to install it someplace central.